 Homework is very much a part of our school programme and it helps to foster a link with parents in their support of the girls' learning throughout the Junior School Years.
 As pupils progress, they are acquiring individual study skills beyond the classroom which in turn contribute to the development of independent learning as they mature.
 We always appreciate interest and support in this essential aspect of the learning process.

 In Primary 6, there is approximately 40 minutes per night.
-Generally 2-3 items are selected from: Mathematics, Spelling and supportive language work, Reading, English Language written work, Topic work, Independent research.
+Generally 2-3 items are selected from: Mathematics, English Language work, topic work and independent research.

 Lower School pupils can experience many sporting opportunities including fencing, table tennis, judo, running and squash.
 A warm welcome is extended to musicians who wish to join the many Lower School Music Groups.
-Also on offer are a variety of other clubs including French, Spanish and Latin, Debating, Scottish Country Dancing, Cooking and Science Clubs.
-Pupils are also given the opportunity to contribute effectively to the life of Lower School through representation on school committees discussing charity work and social events.
+Also on offer are a variety of other clubs including Languages, Debating, Cooking and Science Clubs.
+Pupils are also given the opportunity to contribute effectively to the life of Lower School through representation on school committees.